quartzbio/r-coverage-docker/README.md

 which provides a new feature: **code coverage**.

 ## Installation

+**N.B**: You do no need to install it if you use it directly from the docker hub (recommended).
+These instructions are only provided for those willing to build the docker container from scratch.

 It should work on all platforms supporting docker: cf https://docs.docker.com/installation/.
 The very first step is to install docker.